 Remember: keep your spine and back neutral!
 Look straight ahead, don’t strain your neck either.

-Now the rowing part!
-Lean forward at approximately 10-20 degrees, you should be able to look straight forward without majorly changing your posture.
+- Now the rowing part!
+Lean forward (hinge at your hips!) at approximately 10-20 degrees, you should be able to look straight forward without majorly changing your posture.
 Brace your body by bending your knees.
 This will help stabilize your body as you row.

 Should I use lifting straps while rowing?

-If you want to focus on the mind muscle connection and less so on your forearms, I recommend these lifting straps.
+If you want to focus on the mind-muscle connection and less so on your forearms, I recommend these lifting straps from Amazon:

 Great value and they don’t burn your wrists either.
 I use those specific straps all the time in the gym, from rows to farmers walks.